Motor insurance for visiting and imported vehicles

 Vehicles temporarily used in the UK

-Vehicles registered in other countries that are temporarily brought into the UK by overseas residents are usually exempt from UK registration and licensing.
+Vehicles registered in other countries that are temporarily brought into the UK by overseas residents are usually excused from UK registration and licensing.

 EU vehicles that are being used within or between Community Member States are allowed, under EC Directive 83/182, to be used on public roads without the need to register or pay duties in the host country.

-These provisions limit visits to six months in a 12-month period and the vehicle must comply with the registration and licensing requirements of its home country.
+These rules limit visits to six months in a 12-month period and the vehicle must keep to the registration and licensing requirements of its home country.
 To qualify for the exemption, the visitor must have their normal residence outside the host-state.

 Residency is normally taken to mean the place where a person usually lives for at least 185 days in each calendar year because of personal and occupational ties.

-Enforcement is a matter for the police who can at any time ask a person to demonstrate that they are eligible to use the vehicle without registering and licensing it in the UK.
+Enforcement is a matter for the police who can at any time ask a person to show that they are eligible to use the vehicle without registering and licensing it in the UK.

 Any vehicle used in this country for more than six months in any 12 has to be registered and licensed here in the normal way with the Driver and Vehicle Licesning Agency (DVLA).